|

 regularize their status in our country – which needs their labor: they are not

+breaking the law, the law is breaking them."
 Most Reverend Thomas Wenski, Bishop of Orlando

 Alert the Press